Nexis-Network/homepage/content/docs/guides/grafbase.md

     }
     ```

-3. Use the product `id` to execute the following mutation, which adds a row to the database table in Exzo Network:
+3. Use the product `id` to execute the following mutation, which adds a row to the database table in Nexis Network:

     ```graphql
     mutation {